itvgenomics/organpipe/README.md

         - **-sifdir** (Optional) = Choose a directory to build all singularity image files used in the pipeline.
 If the path already contains the images, they will not be pulled.
 Default: resources/sif_dir
         - **-rerun** (Optional) = Delete previous results and temporary files for the specified sample(s) to ensure a clean re-run with updated configurations.
 Use this when reprocessing samples with different parameters.
         - **-notemp** (Optional) = Instructs Snakemake to ignore all temp() declarations.
 This prevents deletion of temporary files that may still be needed by other steps in the workflow.
 Recommended when running only a portion of the pipeline or working with multiple samples, as it helps avoid accidentally removing shared intermediate files that other jobs depend on.
+        - **slurm** (Optional) = Use the profiles/slurm/config.yaml file to run the workflow with SLURM job submission using Snakemake’s profile system.
+This enables use of SLURM-specific resource configuration, submission rules, and cluster-specific options.
+If you want to change any default SLURM settings, such as the partition: Edit profiles/slurm/config.yaml and set the appropriate value for the slurm_partition variable.